 I was so impressed watching my little grandsons scanning QR codes, uploading work, and recording messages at 6 and 7 years old.

-Our events and activities looked a little different, but we still celebrated Grandparents in April, crowned Mary in May, thanked our teachers during national Teacher Appreciation Week, presented end-of-school-year awards to students, celebrated the 8th-grade class of 2020 with graduation, albeit a little different and closed our the academic year with an all-school Mass on the last day– joining together in prayed via livestream rather than in person.
+Our events and activities looked a little different, but we still celebrated Grandparents in April, crowned Mary in May, thanked our teachers during national Teacher Appreciation Week, presented end-of-school-year awards to students, celebrated the 8th-grade class with graduation, albeit a little different, and closed our the academic year with an all-school Mass on the last day— joining together in pray via livestream and in person.
 When we could not celebrate in our traditional ways, we found new ways to celebrate.
 While we could not physically be together, we were certainly together in spirit— in Google classroom and on Zoom.
 Check out our Facebook page, Instagram, and our Youtube Channel for a glimpse into the excitement of Saint Patrick Catholic School.
 You will quickly see that our staff and teachers with our students and their families collaborate successfully to keep our students learning in-person, remotely, or in a hybrid model.

 No distance is too great for Saint Patrick Catholic School.
 If you are interested in learning more click here, fill out a quick information request form.
 We’ll prepare a packet especially for you and connect with you on the phone, via Zoom, an in-person tour after school hours, or some other way that works for your family.

 I have never been prouder of our Saint Pats School community than I am now watching how gracefully our teachers and administrators have handled the Covid-19 school closures….
 Saint Pats swiftly and efficiently rolled-out distanced learning throughout the whole school.
 While the kids are missing some face to face interaction with their peers, they are receiving daily videos from their principal, teachers and specialist with assignments and activities to keep them proficient.